Commonly Asked Questions

 Is aikido safe?

 Like any physical practice, aikido carries an inherent risk of injury.
-However, many practitioners experience fewer fearful and hostile situations after a short time.
-Instructors and students train in adapting to the level of their partners in order to minimize this risk.
+However, many practitioners find that they experience fewer fearful and hostile situations after a short time on the mat.
+Instructors and students train in adapting to the level of their partners in order to minimize risk.

 What is the significance of bowing in aikido?

 Bowing is a Japanese practice that acknowledges and respects training partners, teachers, and the memory of O-sensei.
-It's also an inherent part of Japanese social culture, similar to shaking hands in Western society.
+It is also an inherent part of Japanese social culture, similar to shaking hands in Western society.

 What is the formal attire for aikido?